From The January 2017 Issue

 This past summer, during the BIO International Convention in San Francisco, I had the opportunity to sit down with Liz Lewis.
 Named by the Boston Business Journal as one of the top “20 Women to Watch” in 2014, Lewis’s legal career has spanned more than 25 years, during which she represented numerous healthcare and life sciences companies.
 In 2002, she was a partner at Washington DC-based law firm Epstein, Becker and Green serving as co-chair for the firm’s pharmaceutical practice group.
 It was that year she made a rather bold move — she left the firm to join Takeda’s oncology organization.

 Over the years, Lewis rose through the ranks and now holds the position of Takeda Oncology’s chief counsel and head of patient advocacy at the top 20 Big Pharma.
 Our meeting during BIO, along with a subsequent follow-up discussion, resulted in the development of a feature article appearing in the January 2017 issue of Life Science Leader magazine.
-However, after combing through our conversations, there seemed to be some additional insights, which we decided to incorporate into this From The Cutting Room Floor article.
+However, after combing through our conversations, there seemed to be some additional insights, which we decided to incorporate into this "Beyond The Printed Page" article.
 Enjoy.

 1. Could you provide some insight as to how Takeda Oncology facilitates appropriate patient advocacy interactions?